Sunday, August 08, 2010

 By missing the extra point, that left the halftime score 24-6, and since 6 is a satanic number, the message was that this game is going to be turned upside down as part of a satanic ritual.
 The score of 24-7 just wouldn't do.

-To start the second half, Notre Dame kicked off to Anthony Davis, who was widely known to be the most dangerous runner on the USC team, if not the nation.
+To start the second half, Notre Dame kicked off to Anthony Davis, who was widely known to be the most dangerous runner on the USC team, and one of the best running backs in college football.
 He had scored six touchdowns against the Irish in their last visit to Los Angeles in 1972, and Notre Dame had avoided kicking to him in the first half.
 Why would they deliberately kick to him to start the second half unless they intended to throw the game?

 Davis took the second-half kickoff and ran it back 102 yards for a touchdown to cut the Notre Dame lead to 24-12.
 The Irish kickoff coverage was uncharacteristically terrible, as Davis sailed along virtually untouched.